mrrfv/cloudflare-gateway-pihole-scripts/README.md

 Alternatively, you can install the Cloudflare WARP client and log in to Zero Trust.
 This method proxies your traffic over Cloudflare servers, meaning it works similarly to a commercial VPN.

+### Dry runs

+To see if e.g. your filter lists are valid without actually changing anything in your Cloudflare account, you can set the `DRY_RUN` environment variable to "true", either in `.env` or the regular way.
+This will only print info such as the lists that would be created or the amount of duplicate domains to the console.

+**Warning:** This currently only works for `cf_list_create.js`.

 ## Why not...

 ### Pi-hole or Adguard Home?